arnthor3/react-solidgauge/readme.md

 ## React-solidgauge
-This is a really nice looking react d3 graph that is sort of inspired by amcharts.
+This is a really nice looking react d3 graph that is sort of inspired by amcharts solid-gauge.

-The chart is supposed to compare a couple of percentage values, so if you pass into the value
+This chart is supposed to handle situations where you need to compare level of completions or performance between similar entities.

 ### Install from NPM
 ```sh